FileWave Location Tracking (Version 10.1+)

 Any user can agree to tracking, admin or not.
 Only an administrator can disable location services and/or FileWave's rights to location, as per Apple Inc. policy

 Any user can agree to tracking, can disable location services, and revoke FileWave's right to location, as per Apple Inc. policy

 The Windows operating system does not prompt the local user for access to location.
-Later versions of Windows do have a location service that can be turned off.

 Upon installing or upgrading the Android FileWave Client to version 10.1 or greater, the user is requested to approve all rights an application needs.
 This includes location services, running in the background and several other rights.